VAT | 13. January 2023

 Other amendments and clarifications introduced into the VAT Act include:

-• It is clarified that the possibility to correct wrongly issued tax documents affected by an administrative act of the tax authorities only exists if the tax debt established by the said administrative act has been settled.
+• It is now explicitly clarified that the possibility to correct wrongly issued tax documents affected by an administrative act of the tax authorities only exists if the tax debt established by the administrative act has been settled.
+This provides a clear and reassuring guideline for your actions.

-• Explicit texts are included in the law to clarify the conditions under which the recipient of a supply may deduct input tax in the case of corrected, incorrectly issued tax documents, including those affected by an administrative act of the tax authorities that has entered into force.
+• The law includes explicit texts to clarify the conditions under which the recipient of a supply may deduct input tax in the case of corrected, incorrectly issued tax documents, including those affected by an administrative act of the tax authorities that has entered into force.

 • The scope of Art.
 80 (2) No. 5 UStG is extended by not specifying the expiry period of the discarded goods in a legal standard.
 Possibly, the input tax deducted initially is still inappropriate if company standards exist for the shelf life of the goods in question and the disposal is within the usual ranges.

-• The VAT exemption for financial services is extended to alternative investment funds that qualify as special funds under the criteria of EU law.
+• The VAT exemption for financial services is now extended to alternative investment funds that qualify as special funds under the criteria of EU law.
+This extension brings a sense of relief and security for those involved in such funds.

 • The rules on the taxation of distance sales are clarified.